jmart5/calc_nicegui/README.md

 Click the "cloud" button to upload the file.
 This action can be used to trigger functions.

-*Ex.
-1* The following example shows how the function uses the `on_upload` attribute to trigger a function called `do_something`:
+**Ex.
+1:** The following example shows how the function uses the `on_upload` attribute to trigger a function called `do_something`:
 ```python
 # Triggers do_something() function.
 The UI only accepts .csv type files.
 ui.upload(on_upload=do_something).props('accept=.csv').classes('max-w-full')
 ```
-*Ex.
-2* The next example uses a lambda function to trigger a notification.
+**Ex.
+2:** The next example uses a lambda function to trigger a notification.
 The uploaded file is represented by `e` and the name of the file can be retrieved as shown.
 ```python
 ui.upload(on_upload=lambda e: ui.notify(f'Uploaded {e.name}'))
 ```

-*Ex.
-3* Save the uploaded file to the current working directory using `SpooledTemporaryFile`.
+**Ex.
+3:** Save the uploaded file to the current working directory using `SpooledTemporaryFile`.
 The contents of the file are saved to the `new_file.csv` using the `open()` function.
 ```python
 def do_something(e: events.UploadEventArguments):
     ui.notify(f'Uploaded {e.name}')